SangeetM/Churn-Reduction/README.md

 **Deliverables**
 1) Code written in both R and Python
-2) Project output with the given datasets in an .ipynb notebook which can be accessed [https://sangeetm.github.io/Churn-Reduction/Churn-Reduction.html here].
+2) Project output with the given datasets in an .ipynb notebook which can be accessed https://sangeetm.github.io/Churn-Reduction/Churn-Reduction.html